 USDA Agroforestry Strategic Framework: Fiscal Year 2019-2024

-The agroforestry strategic framework (PDF, 562 KB) is a roadmap for agroforestry services USDA provides to landowners through its conservation programs.
+The agroforestry strategic framework (PDF, 562 KB) is a roadmap for agroforestry services USDA provides to landowners through its numerous programs.
 As such, it plays a critical role in advancing agroforestry to enhance the nation's economy and its agricultural landscapes, watersheds, and communities.

 For a management practice to be called agroforestry, it typically must satisfy the four "i"s: